backedrum/TranslateAPI/README.md

-##TranslationAPI REST server.
+##Translation REST server.

-Simple REST API that can be used to perform translation.
+Simple REST API that might be used to perform dictionary based translation.

-For now only FreeDict TEI dictionary files compatible format is supported.
+Server supports FreeDict TEI file format.
 FreeDict TEI dictionary files are not distributed with this project.

-You can learn more about the format from this site http://freedict.org/en/ You can create your own TEI dictionary file or downloaded a one from here: https://github.com/freedict/fd-dictionaries
+You can learn more about the format from this site: http://freedict.org/en/

+You can create your own TEI dictionary file or download a needed one from here: https://github.com/freedict/fd-dictionaries

 ###Make
  > make